thomasberge/rested_script/README.md

 ```

 ##### Templating - if
-Currently if only checks on boolean values in Arguments.
-If the boolean variable key specified in the if conditional is not present then it equates to false.
+If the variable in the argument is not a boolean the check evaluates to True if the variable exists and is not null.
+If it is a boolean the value of the boolean is used.
 You can specify `not` or `!` if you need an inverted check.
 You can also prefix the variable key with a `!`.

 If uses `{% %}` notation.
-An if needs to be closed with an endif.
+An it needs to be closed with an endif.
 Nesting is supported.
+You can also add an else clause, but currently elseif is not supported.

 ```
 {% if thisVariableEvalutesToTrue %}
+...
+{% else %}
 ...
 {% endif %}